Claude Monet, Mill at Limetz, 1888, oil on canvas, 36 3/4 x 29 in. (93.4 x 73.7 cm), Former collection of the Nelson-Atkins Museum of Art, D38-1986

 Stevenson, Glynnis Napier “Claude Monet, Mill at Limetz, 1888,” catalogue entry.
 French Paintings and Pastels, 1600–1945: The Collections of The Nelson-Atkins Museum of Art, edited by Aimee Marcereau DeGalan, Nelson-Atkins Museum of Art, 2022. doi: 10.37764/78973.5.630.5407.

 Fig. 1.
 Claude Monet, Mill at Limetz, 1888, oil on canvas, 35 2/5 x 28 3/10 in.
-(89.9 x 71.9 cm), Museum Barberini, Potsdam, MB-Mon-39
+(89.9 x 71.9 cm), Museum Barberini, Potsdam, inv.
+MB-Mon-39

 Fig. 1.
 Claude Monet, Mill at Limetz, 1888, oil on canvas, 35 2/5 x 28 3/10 in.
-(89.9 x 71.9 cm), Museum Barberini, Potsdam, MB-Mon-39
+(89.9 x 71.9 cm), Museum Barberini, Potsdam, inv.
+MB-Mon-39

-In 1888, Claude Monet painted two views—the Nelson-Atkins painting and another work in the Museum Barberini, Potsdam (Fig. 1)—of the picturesque grain mill at Limetz-Villez, a small village on the River Epte located just over a mile from his home in Giverny.1The River Epte is a tributary of the River Seine, flowing through both Giverny and Limetz-Villez.
+In 1888, Claude Monet painted two views—the Nelson-Atkins painting and another work at the Museum Barberini, Potsdam (Fig. 1)—of the picturesque grain mill at Limetz-Villez, a small village on the River Epte located just over a mile from his home in Giverny.1The River Epte is a tributary of the River Seine, flowing through both Giverny and Limetz-Villez.
 He was scarcely the first Parisian to be charmed by these quiet agrarian towns—by the mid-nineteenth century, steamboat tours down the River Seine from Rouen to Paris were frequent and popular.
 These tours emphasized the quaintness and simplicity of the villages along the river.2An 1836 steamboat tour guidebook highlighted both Giverny and Limetz-Villez for their small populations (396 and 864, respectively) and dependence on agriculture.
 Most importantly, the guidebook notes that “the River Epte turns two mills” in the area.
 The inclusion of the local mills in the short descriptions in a tourist guidebook speaks to their dominance of the landscape.
 Saint-Edme, Itinéraire des bateaux à vapeur de Paris à Rouen: avec une description statistique, historique et anecdotique des bords de la Seine; suivi d’un Guide du voyageur (Paris: E. Bourdin, 1836), 84.
 Interest in the region’s landmarks is further evidenced by late-nineteenth-century postcards of Limetz-Villez (Fig. 2), which are largely dedicated to views of the Epte and the titular mill of Monet’s pictures.
 Monet was less interested in representing the architecture of the mill and the sweeping road leading up to it than he was in rendering a sparkling reflection of the mill in the Epte, overlaid with an immense willow tree.
 However, he was not the first artist to tackle this subject matter.

 Fig. 2.
 Unknown photographer, Limetz (S.-et.-O.) – Perspective sur le Moulin et l’Eglise, ca. 1900, Geneanet.org cartes postales